Click on a question below to see its answer:

 RWANDA (must be capitalized and on separate line)

 Please use our Africa New Life office address (7405 SW Tech Center Dr. #144, Portland, OR 97223) or your church’s address as the return address, NOT your home address.

 That depends on its size and weight.
 You can check online using the USPS Postal Price Calculator or by visiting your local post office.
 You can also use a Global Forever® stamp to mail postcards or 1 oz letters, but you’ll need to ensure that your letter doesn’t exceed the maximum length, height, or thickness.
 Click here for additional information on the dimensions and weight for First-Class Mail International Letters.

 It takes a month or so for your child to receive their online gift; gift distribution generally happens at Center Days, which take place once a month in each community.
 However, for children attending boarding school it may take 2-3 months for the child to have the opportunity to come to a Center Day to receive their gift.
-Livestock gifts, such as cows or goats, may take longer depending on the family’s ability to house the animal and where it is being transported from.
+Goats may take longer depending on the family’s ability to house the animal and where it is being transported from.

 All of the gifts available for you to purchase for your child have been carefully selected by the Africa New Life staff in Rwanda as something each child needs or would benefit from.
 For more specific information, we encourage you to ask your child about his or her needs in a letter.
 Click here to login to our online store.